 PPAs provide electricity at a lower cost than current electricity rates, as well as future price certainty for up to 20 years.
 The PPA allows the solar equipment to be installed at no cost to you, and you are not responsible for installation and maintenance.
 There are many ways to structure solar PPAs and much care should be taken to ensure all risks/benefits have been weighed.
+Read this blog for 10 key questions you should consider before signing a solar PPA.
 Because of the complexity and financial impacts of these agreements, we highly recommend having a professional energy consultant work with you to maximize savings and mitigate risk.

 To learn more about leveraging solar energy for your organization, download our white paper: Streamlining Commercial Solar.